M-J-Y-21/WebEng/README.md

   <a href="https://swagger.io"><img src="https://avatars3.githubusercontent.com/u/16343502?v=3&s=200" width="200" alt="OpenAPI Logo"/></a>
 </p>

 For the first milestone as required we designed and documented our RESTful API.
 We did this using [Swagger](https://swagger.io) and the accompanying OpenAPI specification.
-We also created a mock server using SwaggerHub.
 The API is documented in the [spec.yml](backend/spec.yml) file and has the following functionalities:

 * Retrieving, creating, updating, or deleting all information for a specific song by its unique ID
 * Retrieving all songs with a given name, or none if there is no song with this name or no name was provided